DUI Lawyer in St. Pete and Pinellas Park

 Can I get a DUI even if I wasn’t driving a car?

 Yes!
 Florida law says that if you’re in control of a motor vehicle while under the influence you are subject to DUI Law.
 Motorcycles, boats, tractors, dirt bikes… anything that is motorized is a motor vehicle.
-In theory, you could be charged with DUI using a riding lawnmower on your own property.

 What are the penalties of a DUI in Florida?